 - Special event set-up, break-down, maintenance, and traffic control for gatherings such as The Elk’s Lodge Mardi Gras Parade, Mary C. O’Keefe Cultural Center events, Cruisin’ the Coast, and the Peter Anderson Festival

-- Operation of a fleet of vehicles that includes two curbside trash trucks, six backhoes, three track hoes, twenty-six pickup trucks, six dump trucks, five bobcats on trailers, five bush hog tractors, and two sewage cleaning trucks.
+- Operation of a fleet of vehicles that includes two curbside trash trucks, six backhoes, one track hoe, twenty-six pickup trucks, six dump trucks, five bobcats on trailers, five bush hog tractors, two sewage cleaning trucks, and one bucket truck.

 - Grounds maintenance of the Evergreen and Bellande cemeteries